-Dr. Narel Paniagua Zambrana got a glimpse of the course her life would take when she was a child growing up in mining towns in the mountains outside La Paz, Bolivia.
+Dr. Narel Paniagua-Zambrana got a glimpse of the course her life would take when she was a child growing up in mining camps in the mountains outside La Paz, Bolivia.
 Her father, a geologist, worked as an engineering supervisor in a variety of tin mines.
 One day, an equipment failure caused a tunnel to collapse, trapping her father and about 20 other workers inside the mountain.
 Fortunately, they were all rescued after two days – but not everybody she knew was so lucky.

 “In the mines, the life is hard,” Narel recalled.
 “You never knew if your father would come out again.
 I had many friends who lost their fathers in these kinds of accidents.

 “Always I was dreaming to do something to change these kinds of things.”

 Life in the mines gave her a close relationship with nature and people – and a keen sense of what was required to help them: